vijayvenkatesh/datascienceplusMLcode/README.md

-README for the General Assembly Data science class
+README for package of code containing various data science and machine learning implementations.
+Some of these are for my GA class, some are for myself.